pawelqbera/FlashrrApp/README.md

 - add 'use strict'
 - re-think the modularity by dividing monolithic code into object literal modules
 - separation of concerns: every module contains its own core methods like init, cache the DOM, bind events and render
+- expose Flashrr modules to public API and enable communication across module via this API
+- refactor of profile module

 ## Currently working on Flashrr 0.5.0, Vanilla, Object Literal